Apple $450 million e-book settlement wins court approval

-NEW YORK Apple Inc on Friday won preliminary court approval for its $450 million (£267.48 million) settlement of claims it harmed consumers by conspiring with five publishers to raise e-book prices.
+NEW YORK Apple Inc (AAPL.O) on Friday won preliminary court approval for its $450 million settlement of claims it harmed consumers by conspiring with five publishers to raise e-book prices.

 In approving the accord, U.S. District Judge Denise Cote in Manhattan overcame concerns she had expressed over a settlement provision allowing Apple to pay just $70 million if related litigation were to drag out.

-Apple has been appealing Cote's July 2013 finding, in a case brought by the U.S. Department of Justice, that it violated antitrust laws for colluding with the publishers to drive up e-book prices and impede rivals such as Amazon.com Inc.
+Apple has been appealing Cote's July 2013 finding, in a case brought by the U.S. Department of Justice, that it violated antitrust laws for colluding with the publishers to drive up e-book prices and impede rivals such as Amazon.com Inc (AMZN.O).

 In June, Apple agreed to settle related class-action litigation brought on behalf of consumers and 33 U.S. states.